-Smoke alarm requirements, placement and maintenance
+Smoke alarm requirements, placement and

 Smoke alarms must meet the requirements of standard SFS-EN 14604 Smoke alarm devices.
+The standard includes requirements for smoke sensitivity, volume and labelling of the smoke alarm.
 The standard is sold by the Finnish Standards Association SFS.
 Smoke alarms’ compliance with requirements is attested with a CE marking.

 Smoke alarms

-- detect incipient fires
+- detect incipient fires;

-- alert the persons present
+- alert the persons present;

 Remember these when placing a smoke alarm: